Health and Safety Resources

 The Province of Nova Scotia has released the Order By the Medical Officer of Health Under Section 32 of the Health Protection Act.
 This Order details the specific requirements for residents and businesses to follow during the current COVID-19 Pandemic.

-Several updates have been made to this order since first coming into effect.
+Several updates have been made to this order since first coming into effect in July of 2020, and remains in effect currently.
 This order includes several details and requirements around the need for social distancing, how many individuals can be in immediate proximity to each other, and how this affects businesses, events, and personal gatherings.

 VIEW THE OFFICIAL ORDER